Are you ready to finally stop being cold and pick up a warm and comfortable down jacket? If your answer is yes, you’re definitely in the right place!

 The Marmot women’s down jacket has two exterior hand warming pockets that are lined with fleece, as well as a hidden internal pocket.
 And there’s an extra snap pocket on one shoulder, which is useful to have for items you want to keep easily accessible.

 The Camel Crown jacket is the perfect option for ladies who are looking for something super portable.
-This packable jacket can be folded and stuffed into a tiny pouch, making it an awesome jacket to have when you’re travelling.
-Maybe you’re trying to save space in your suitcase, or you just prefer travelling light - this jacket folds down to the size of a small umbrella.
+This packable jacket can be folded and stuffed into a tiny pouch, making it an awesome jacket to have when you’re traveling.
+Maybe you’re trying to save space in your suitcase, or you just prefer traveling light – this jacket folds down to the size of a small umbrella.